williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 **Remark**: Make sure that you are running the command from the directory containing the `main.py` script.

-**Update**: You can now adjust the canvas pixel sizes.
+**Update**: You can now adjust the canvas pixel size in the `main.py` script.
+Just set `self.__PixelSize` in the constructor to any positive integer.
 However, note that if you decrease the size, it will become quite laggy.

 ## MNIST Dataset